 These degrees aim to teach the fundamental principles of Computer Science, together with the necessary skills, tools and techniques to enable our graduates to embark on careers as professional software engineers, or to become suitably qualified to undertake research in Computer Science.
 As with all of our courses, industrial engagement forms an integral part, balancing academic theory with practical learning.

-Single Honours BEng/BSc students spend a year on a paid, full-time placement - the School has links with over 500 local, national and international employers, eg BT, Liberty IT, Asidua, Kainos (Belfast), IBM (England), Microsoft, Sun Microsystems (Dublin), Fujitsu (Japan) and Siemens (Germany), and students are assisted in obtaining placements.
+Students on a sandwich programme will spend a year on a paid, full-time placement - the School has links with over 500 local, national and international employers, eg BT, Liberty IT, Civica, Kainos (Belfast), IBM (England), Microsoft, Oracle (Dublin), Fujitsu (Japan) and Siemens (Germany), and students are assisted in obtaining placements.

 Year of Professional Experience